solkimicreb/react-stax/examples/docs/src/pages/state/intro/content.md

 <div id="basic-demo"></div>

 Always wrap your reactive components with `view` before you export them or mount them in other components.
+This rule applies to both function and class components.

 ## Handling global state